Christmas In Portland: A Fairytale Holiday

 Attend the Santa Con

 A few thousand individuals dress up as Santa and parade across the areas of Pearl and Chinatown during Santa Con.
-It is not as famous as the Stumptown Santacon that takes place in New York.
+It is not as famous as the Stumptown Santacon that takes place in New York, but this Portland Christmas parade is equally entertaining.
 They drink and make merry as they interact with one another and bar hop in the neighbourhood.
-It may seem foolish to few, and sometimes this event has turned into a wild night as well.
+It may seem foolish to a few, and sometimes this event has turned into a wild night as well.
 It starts at Splash Lounge at around 1 in the afternoon.
 The cost for participating is generally $10.

 The Christmas Ship Parade